 Title VI of the Civil Rights Act of 1964, as amended ("Title VI"), prohibits discrimination on the basis of race, color, and national origin in programs, activities and services receiving federal financial assistance.
-Guidelines relating to Title VI require that recipients of federal financial assistance take responsible steps to ensure meaningful access to the benefits, services, information, and other important portions of their programs and activities for Limited English Proficient ("LEP") persons.
+Guidelines relating to Title VI require that recipients of federal financial assistance take responsible steps to ensure meaningful access to the benefits, services, information and other important portions of their programs and activities for Limited English Proficient ("LEP") persons.

-The MTA and its affiliated and subsidiary agencies ("MTA Agencies") provide meaningful access to their transportation services to LEP persons, who include those individuals whose primary language is not English and who have a limited ability to read, write, speak or understand English.
+MTA and its affiliated and subsidiary agencies ("MTA Agencies") provide meaningful access to their transportation services to LEP persons, which include those individuals whose primary language is not English and who have a limited ability to read, write, speak or understand English.
 LEP persons are those who reported to the U.S. Census that they do not speak English well or do not speak English at all.

 Oral communications between the MTA Agencies and their beneficiaries often are an integral part in the exchange of information.
-Thus, the MTA Agencies have identified and, in most cases, provide competent, qualified, and skilled language assistance services free of cost to LEP persons.
+Thus, the MTA Agencies have identified and, in most cases, provide competent, qualified and skilled language assistance services free of cost to LEP persons.

 On an annual basis, the MTA Agencies review their LEP Plans to determine` whether they meet the language needs of their most current LEP population.
 These Plans are designed to be flexible.
 The MTA Agencies also provide notice to the LEP population of the right of individuals to file a Title VI or LEP discrimination complaint.
 Any person who believes that they have been

-Michael J. Garner, Chief Diversity OfficerMTA Department of Diversity/Civil Rights
+MTA Department of Diversity/Civil Rights

 2 Broadway, 16th Floor

-New York, NY 10004
+New York, New York 10004

-If you have any suggestions, questions or comments regarding MTA's LEP Plan, please direct them to Mr. Garner at the above address.
+If you have any suggestions, questions or comments regarding MTA's LEP Plan, please direct them to Mr. Garner, at the above address.